 - Take a Virtual Tour of Vermeer’s Most Famous Paintings

 - Learn More About Johannes Vermeer

-The Rijksmuseum in Amsterdam has organized a “once in a lifetime” exhibition of works by Johannes Vermeer — one of the greatest painters of the Dutch Golden Age.
+The Rijksmuseum in Amsterdam in 2023 organized a “once in a lifetime” exhibition of works by Johannes Vermeer — one of the greatest painters of the Dutch Golden Age.

-28 of the 37 known paintings by the 17th century master Johannes Vermeer are on display from February 10, 2023 through June 4, 2023 at the Rijksmuseum in Amsterdam.
+28 of the 37 known paintings by the 17th century master Johannes Vermeer were on display from February 10, 2023 through June 4, 2023 at the Rijksmuseum in Amsterdam.